Two algorithms for a fully coupled and consistently macroscopic PDE-ODE system modeling a moving bottleneck on a road: Multiple bottlenecks

 where $y_i=y_i(t)$ is the position of the $i$-th moving bottleneck, and $\rho=\rho(t,x)$ is the density on the road.
 The flux function $f$ is given by

 where $\mathbf{y}=(y_1,\ldots,y_P)$ and the smooth function $v(x,\rho,\mathbf{y})$ is defined as

 with the average velocity of cars $\hat v(\rho)=1-\rho$.
-Each function $\varphi_i(\zeta)$ takes into account the flux capacity drop due to the presence of the $i$--th bottleneck and we assume:
+Each function $\varphi_i(\zeta)$ takes into account the flux capacity drop due to the presence of the $i$-th bottleneck and we assume:

-Speeds of moving bottlenecks are defined as $w_i(\rho)=w_{max}^i(1-\rho)$ with $\vmin_{i}> w_{max}^i$.\\
+Speeds of moving bottlenecks are defined as $w_i(\rho)=w_{max}^i(1-\rho)$ with $\vmin_{i}> w_{max}^i$.

 Now we admit the presence of many slow-moving vehicles in the car traffic flow, with possibly different characteristics among each other.
-Therefore, in general, functions $w_{i}(\cdot)$ and $\varphi_{i}(\cdot)$ are different and $P$ can be arbitrarily large.\\ In view of our definition of the function $\Phi$ in the flux, when two slow vehicles are far enough, we go back to the case of a single moving bottleneck.
+Therefore, in general, functions $w_{i}(\cdot)$ and $\varphi_{i}(\cdot)$ are different and $P$ can be arbitrarily large.

+In view of our definition of the function $\Phi$ in the flux, when two slow vehicles are far enough, we go back to the case of a single moving bottleneck.
 On the other side, if two slow vehicles occupy the same position, the flux capacity drop is the largest among the two.